 - Regent Seven Seas

-So now you have an idea of which cruise lines will be right for you.
+So now you know which cruise lines will be right for you.
 Try to narrow your choice down to around three cruise lines that you think will suit you.

-From there, you can start thinking about the itinerary you want and see which cruise line is sailing in the region at the time of year you want to travel.
+From there, you can start thinking about your itinerary and see which cruise line is sailing in the region at the time of year you want to travel.

 Cruise ships within each cruise line vary drastically in size to facilities on board.
 Many first-time cruise guests choose to sail with the newest cruise ships.
 However, some of the older ships are firm favorites with long-time cruisers, too, as they have undergone an extensive renovation program over the years.

-As part of our first-time cruise tips, we encourage you to read about cruise ships as much as possible on websites such as this one or the cruise line’s website.
-You can read more about the boats belonging to the major cruise lines here:
+We encourage you to read about cruise ships as much as possible on websites such as this one or the cruise line’s website.
+And to compare cruise ships and itineraries before deciding on websites such as Cruise Direct.

 Choosing the right cabin in the right location on board may be more important than you think.